Luckily, if you follow these eight straightforward steps, you’ll be well on your way to starting your own online business.

 The drop shipping model is appealing because of its extremely low startup costs; with a laptop and less than a thousand dollars, you can start a business from a table in your favorite coffee shop.

 But, because of that easy accessibility, drop shipping is competitive.
 And you’ll still need to jump through the usual hoops to set up your business, get your financials in order, and pay taxes.
-Our guide on how to start a drop shipping business breaks it all down into digestible steps.

 Similar to drop shipping, affiliate marketing lets you profit from selling products without ever handling a piece of inventory.